 The Centaurs were invited to this wedding but tried to steal Hippodamia after she greeted them.
 This resulted in an immediate battle which is described as a “symbolic” battle between chaos and order, referring to the clash of the civilized Greeks and the “Barbarian” Persians.

-This story was very popular in ancient Greek sculpture and reliefs depicting this battle can even be found on the Parthenon in Athens, the Temple of Hephaestus, and on the Temple of Zeus at Olympia.
+This story was very popular in ancient Greek sculpture and reliefs depicting this battle can even be found on the Parthenon in Athens, the Temple of Hephaestus, and the Temple of Zeus at Olympia.

 4. Michelangelo was inspired by a similar work depicting an ancient battle